-- B. "Hurricane" shall mean a weather related event for which the National Hurricane Center has issued a hurricane warning for any part of Rhode Island. - C. "Hurricane Deductible" shall mean a Deductible applicable to an event which is a Hurricane. - D. "Residential property insurance" shall mean a personal lines insurance policy providing coverage to a domicile - E. "Windstorm deductible" shall mean a deductible applicable to an event involving damage to property as a result of wind which is not a Hurricane.
+- B. "Hurricane" shall mean a weather related event for which the National Hurricane Center has issued a hurricane warning for any part of Rhode Island. - C. "Hurricane Deductible" shall mean a Deductible applicable to an event which is a Hurricane.
+This term does not include traditional all perils deductibles. - D. "Residential property insurance" shall mean a personal lines insurance policy providing coverage to a domicile - E. Rhode Island Building Code means SBC-2 Rhode Island One and Two Family Dwelling Code. - F. "Windstorm deductible" shall mean a deductible applicable to an event involving damage to property as a result of wind which is not a Hurricane.
+This term does not include traditional all perils deductibles. - G. "Zone" means the Wind Zone pursuant to SBC-2 Rhode Island One and Two Family Dwelling Code, as indicated on the attached maps, in which the property is located.